-1. To add the driver and identify the device see "How to add devices to a project."
-Ensure that the Black and Decker SmartLock RF Zigbee driver is added to the project tree.
+1 To add the driver and identify the device see "Guidelines for Configuring Devices."
+Ensure that the Black and Decker SmartLock RF ZigBee driver is added to the project tree.

 Tip: If you are adding several locks in a home, it might be useful to give each lock a unique name.